getditto-shared/bluetooth-blog-tutorial/iOS/Posts/Getting-Started-with-Core-Bluetooth.md

  As you can see, an object must be designated as a delegate upon instantiation.
 This object must conform to `CBCentralManagerDelegate`, and upon instantiation of this central manager, all of the necessary activity needed to start using Bluetooth is started immediately.

- Unfortunately, at this point, we can't start advertising yet.
+At this point, we can't start scanning yet.
 Bluetooth spends a non-trivial amount of time setting itself up to a state it could be considered as "powered on", so immediately after this, we must wait for the first delegate callback.

  ```swift
 func centralManagerDidUpdateState(_ central: CBCentralManager) {